 The convergence site was a building on Penn Avenue, which forms the boundary between Bloomfield, Pittsburgh's Little Italy, and Garfield, a predominantly African-American neighborhood in the process of gentrification.
-Some controversy persisted in the month leading up to the event; local organizers felt they had made a real effort to open up dialogue, while an essay entitled "Points of Consideration Before, During, and After the CrimethInc.
-Convergence" appeared implying otherwise.
+Some controversy persisted in the month leading up to the event; local organizers felt they had made a real effort to open up dialogue, space were either completely isolated from the local anarchist communities, or in neighborhoods targeted for gentrification.